jackrieger/core-1-interaction/sessions/0/index.md

 - chris handwritten tags exercise (earlier in semester)
 - https://veryinteractive.net/pages/coding-from-life.html
 - the class site needs to be just like the harmonic collection, not hosted on my own site
+- responsivity needs to come very early on, if that is to be a consideration
+- give them a set of typefaces they can use and talk about digital typeface law (if you're a student, it's fine)

 ---